From Dreams to Reality: how to travel more

 I am a huge fan of renting vacation houses or ski lodges but they are often even more expensive than staying in hotels.
 However, this is only true when you book through luxury property management companies and from popular tourist locations.
 On our recent trip to Frankfurt am Main, we rented a house 20-minute train ride from the city and it was half the price double hotel rooms downtown would have been for our family of five.
 It added inconvenience but the small town in Taunus mountains was also a destination on its own, so we got two destinations for one.
 On our trip to Rome we saved money on renting an apartment close to Campo dei Fiori and saved money on eating in a few nights.
 I am now a huge fan of Airbnb.com for booking apartments.

 The biggest money saving from renting apartments doesn’t just come from the daily rate – it comes from saving the money by eating in.
-If you are not planning on cooking in the kitchen – there is no point of paying for one, and you might as well stay in a hotel.
-But the eating cost savings can massive depending on your location if you opt in eating in.
+If you are not planning on cooking in the kitchen – there is no point in paying for one, and you might as well stay in a hotel.
+But the eating cost savings can massive depending on your location if you opt-in eating in.
 It might also make your trip more pleasant especially if you have small children and picky eaters.

 5 Career & Work Trips – How to Travel More